JosephCase/intents-challenge/README.md

 ## About

-- elements.tsx contain styled components.
+This application is built to simulate the step in a setup wizard for a digital assistant.
+It's been written in a way to imagine it being part of a much larger application.

+- `components` contains UI components with no business logic.
+These are intended to be un-opinionated and re-usable.
+They could be abstracted to a component kit and re-used throughout different applications.
+- `modules` describe logical pieces of the application, in this case there is just one module, the "intent" module, which represents the intent entity.
+- The `Wizard` component is the main part of the application.
+In a larger application this could be inside a routes folder, which would contain the main views/routes of the application.
-- the look and feel is in desperate need for a good designer, but hopefully the actual logical layout is OK.
+- The look and feel is in need of a good designer, but it should still be clear if not a little bit ugly.

 ## Available Scripts